lvzxr/apb-reloaded/README.md

 - It should go without saying but if you use no ragdolls or the temp emitters fix do this after those files are in your game.
 - To do this go to APBGame/Config then open DefaultGame.ini, scroll to the bottom and there you can set "m_bEnableMuzzleFlash=true" to "m_bEnableMuzzleFlash=false" along with "m_bEnableMagazineCasings=true" to "m_bEnableMagazineCasings=false" if you wish.

+# MAJOR FPS BOOST*
+- Engine Tweaks (Unstream On + Diskcache Off) - This disables disk cache so if your system has a low amount of RAM e.g 8GB total this is not recommended **MUST USE STREAMING DISABLED GRAPHICS FILES**
+- Graphics (Streaming Disabled) - **Needed for "Engine Tweaks (Unstream On + Diskcache Off)"**
+- I will adjust the folder structure of this in newer versions of the config >2.33

 # Launch Arguments

 - -language=1031 - Sets game to load with custom localization